jeremiemeunier/civ-vi-drafter-bot/README.md

 * Ban specific leaders
 * Restrict DLC leaders to certain players
-* Change the names of players
 * Options to allow duplicate civilizations and leaders
-* Build and send image with name and picture of leaders
+* ~Build and send image with name and picture of leaders~

 ## Deployment